 We also seek to raise awareness of the maritime welfare sector in its entirety – and thereby increase public understanding of the challenging lives of many seafarers.
-Only then will more people begin to appreciate why it is so important to support seafarers in need and their dependants, and to encourage UK nationals – especially young people – to consider working or serving at sea.
+Only then will more people begin to appreciate why it is so important to support seafarers in need and their dependants, but also to encourage UK nationals – especially young people – to consider working or serving at sea.

 The charity’s considerable influence is also being used elsewhere for campaigning, as Seafarers UK contributed to the Maritime Growth Study (MGS), chaired by Seafarers UK Trustee, ex-City of London Lord Mayor Alderman Jeffrey Mountevans.
 Of the Maritime Growth Study’s 18 main recommendations, nine related to skills and training.
-Seafarers UK continues to work closely with other organisations that represent the development of seafaring people as the MGS recommendations are being implemented.

 For more information please contact Nick Harvey, Campaigns Manager, Seafarers UK, email firstname.lastname@example.org, phone 020 7932 5969.

-In 2017 Seafarers Awareness Week will be 24-30 June
+In 2018 Seafarers Awareness Week will be 23-30 June